hydrogen-dev/raindrop-ui-web/backend/README.md

 - `npm install`
 - `npm start`

 The backend should now be listening on port 3001.
 You should see `Database initialized.` and `Hydro API initialized.` messages.
 If so, continue to frontend setup.
-If not, something went wrong.
-If that happens, please open a Github issue or submit a PR.
+If not, something went wrong, please open a Github issue or submit a PR.

 Note: If you need to use another port, edit the `start` command in `backend/package.json`, and update the `proxy` entry in `frontend/package.json`.